unreal4u/telegram-api/README.md

 * Enables you to send messages, stickers, location and other methods via PHP to Telegram.
 * Respects and implements the default types and methods made by Telegram itself.
 * Doesn't need any dependency: you are free to do whatever you want with the available data.
-* Can integrate with Monolog via the Monolog Handler.

 Detailed description
 ---------